-Our government continues to advance initiatives to ensure our province is a safe, accessible and inclusive place for people of all gender identities and sexual orientations.
+S. COADY: Our government continues to advance initiatives to ensure our province is a safe, accessible and inclusive place for people of all gender identities and sexual orientations.

 We are seeing positive impacts of ongoing initiatives.
-There is:

-• Greater participation of women in the workforce;

-- ▶ More women and gender diverse people are being elected to public office; and - Women make up 57 per cent of professional and technical fields in the public service.
+There is: greater participation of women in the workforce; more women and gender-diverse people are being elected to public office; and women make up 57 per cent of professional and technical fields in the public service.

-I am optimistic that seeing greater participation of women in the workforce will inspire young girls, women, and future leaders.
+S. COADY: I am optimistic that seeing greater participation of women in the workforce will inspire young girls and women to become future leaders.

-To help sustain this progress, we will continue to advance workforce development initiatives that help upwards of 2,300 women annually get the training to become employed, and women entrepreneurs get the necessary supports to create jobs for themselves and others by starting their own business.
+S. COADY: To help sustain this progress, we will continue to advance workforce development initiatives that help upwards of

+2,300 women annually get the training to become employed, and women entrepreneurs get the necessary supports to create jobs for themselves and others by starting their own business.